 Firearm examination is conducted in support of state and federal law enforcement.
 The Firearms Laboratory conducts many types of forensic examinations.
 The majority of examinations involve operability (function) tests on the submitted firearms.
 Other exams performed by the Firearms Laboratory include bullet comparisons, cartridge case comparisons, and serial number restorations.
-In 2019, the Firearms Laboratory received evidence from 49 cases with a total of 52 submissions.
+In 2020, the Firearms Laboratory received evidence from 78 cases with a total of 98 submissions.
 The trend of case submissions over the last five years is illustrated in Figure 19.
 During 2019, the Center lost both qualified examiners, resulting in a decrease in submissions.
+However, the Center was able to hire two examiners and will soon be fully qualified to perform all Firearms casework types.

-Figure 19 Firearm case submissions from 2015 through 2019.
+Figure 19 Firearm case submissions from 2016 through 2020.
 In 2019, the Firearms Laboratory lost both qualified scientists.
 This required the laboratory to suspend receiving evidence for approximately 6 months.
 The laboratory commenced accepting evidence again in January 2020.